Tower of Fantasy codes (August 2022) – How to get free Gold Nucleus & Black Nucleus - Dexerto

 - How to redeem Tower of Fantasy codes?

-Just like other gacha games, Tower of Fantasy enables players to redeem promo codes that give them helpful rewards for their adventure, but for August 2022, there are currently no codes available.
+Just like other gacha games, Tower of Fantasy enables players to redeem promo codes that give them helpful rewards for their adventure, but as of August 16, 2022, there are currently no codes available to redeem.

 While these codes were valid at launch, it appears they had reached their redemption limit.
 Of course, you can always try them for yourself on the off-chance they still reward you with some free items:

-Make sure you bookmark this page as we’ll be regularly adding new Tower of Fantasy codes as and when they are released.
+Make sure you bookmark this page as we’ll be regularly adding new ToF codes as and when they are released.

 Below, we’ve listed all of the expired Tower of Fantasy codes that can no longer be redeemed: